-RESOLVED:
+RESOLVED: That Article FOURTH, Section 3.3(i) of the Certificate of Incorporation of the Corporation, as amended, be and hereby is deleted in its entirety and the following Article FOURTH, Section 3.3(i) is inserted in lieu thereof:

-That Article FOURTH, Section 3.3(i) of the Certificate of Incorporation of the Corporation, as amended, be and hereby is deleted in its entirety and the following Article FOURTH, Section 3.3(i) is inserted in lieu thereof:
+(i) Special Mandatory Conversion.

-- (i) Special Mandatory Conversion. - (i) Trigger Event.
+(i) Trigger Event.
 In the event that any holder of shares of Preferred Stock does not participate in a Qualified Financing (as defined below) by purchasing in the aggregate such holder's Pro Rata Amount (as defined below) of the Qualified Financing within the time period specified by the Corporation (provided that the Corporation has sent to each holder of Preferred Stock written notice of, and the opportunity to purchase, within fifteen (15) days of such notice, its Pro Rata Amount of, the Qualified Financing), then all shares of Seed Preferred Stock, Series A Preferred Stock, Series B Preferred Stock, Series B-1 Preferred Stock, Series C Preferred Stock and/or Series D Preferred Stock held by such holder shall automatically, and without any further action on the part of such holder, be converted into shares of Common Stock at a conversion rate of one (1) share of Common Stock for each ten (10) shares of such series of Preferred Stock, effective upon, subject to, and concurrently with, the consummation of the Qualified Financing, provided, however, if such Qualified Financing is consummated prior to the end of the fifteen (15) day notice period provided for above, such conversion shall occur immediately following such fifteen (15) day period.
-For purposes of determining the number of shares of Seed Preferred Stock, Series A Preferred Stock, Series B Preferred Stock, Series B-1 Preferred Stock, Series C Preferred Stock and Series D Preferred Stock owned by a holder, and for determining the number of Offered Securities (as defined below) a holder of Preferred Stock has purchased in a Qualified Financing, all shares of Preferred Stock held by
+For purposes of determining the number of shares of Seed Preferred Stock, Series A Preferred Stock, Series B-1 Preferred Stock, Series C Preferred Stock, Series B-1 Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and Series D Preferred Stock, Series B Preferred Stock, Series B-1 Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and for determining the number of Offered Securities (as defined below) a holder of Preferred Stock has purchased in a Qualified Financing, all shares of Preferred Stock held by